danfoy/setupgenerator/README.md

 * Run `grunt` in the terminal to compile the output.
     * You can also run `grunt watch` to automatically recompile to `dist` after tracked files in `src` are modified and saved.
     * Note that if new files are added to `src` they will be need to be manually added to `gruntfile.js` in order to be included in the output.

+### on Linux

+* Install [node](https://nodejs.org/en/download/) and [Ruby](https://www.ruby-lang.org/en/documentation/installation/) from source, or via whichever package manager your distro uses.
+You probably already have [git](https://git-scm.com/downloads).
+* Follow instructions from bullet 2 above.

+### on Windows

+* I don't use Windows.
+* You'll need all of the above, plus [git for Windows](https://git-scm.com/downloads), probably also [bash](https://msdn.microsoft.com/en-gb/commandline/wsl/about?f=255&MSPPError=-2147217396).
+* If someone wants to write a guide for Windows feel free to send a pull request, but I can't see that happening tbqh.